 - In the Composer, drag and drop files into the Media box or click select a file to upload to attach images or a video to your post.

-- Or, click Open Media Library to search free stock images or GIFs to include in your message.
+- Or, click Open Media Library to search free stock images or GIFs to include in your post.
 Click an image to attach it to your post.
-Click Free Images, and then select GIPHY to insert an animated GIF in tweets.
+Click Free Images, and then select GIPHY to insert an animated GIF in tweets or Facebook Page posts.

 Media library apps from the app directory can also be accessed here to easily attach approved media assets to your social posts.
 Click the Free Images drop-down to access your installed Media Library apps.